elifdonmez/SWE-573-Community-Specific-Info_Man-Sys/README.md

 # SWE-573-Community-Specific-Info_Man-Sys

-Welcome to the Community Specific Information Management System!
+Welcome to the Community-Specific Information Management System!
 This project allows users to create and join communities, share posts, and interact with other users.

 ## Overview